A little love goes a long way.

 Delivering Comfort in the Midst of Pain

-Our dogs go from bed-to-bed and visit occupational and physical therapy areas, becoming an integral part of the healing process.
-The dogs deliver smiles and immediate comfort, reminding veterans of pets back home and life apart from needles, medicines, and therapy.
+Some facility therapy dogs make hospital rounds or visit occupational and physical therapy areas, becoming an integral part of the healing process.
+Others serve in a mental health setting or visit those on the job, delivering smiles and reminding veterans of pets back home.

-If you are actively employed with a military facility and are interested in acting as a Primary Handler for a Facility Therapy Dog, please click below to request an application from Allison Aldrich in our Admissions Department.
+If you are actively employed with a military facility and are interested in acting as a primary handler for a facility therapy dog, apply today or contact email@example.com.